toltarisa/ReactNavigationAuthFlowStarter/README.md

-This repository demonstartes basic authentication flow with react-native navigation library.
+This repository demonstrates basic authentication flow with react-native navigation library.

 `TODO : Make authentication with Firebase or AsyncStorage for sake of clarity`